Ash066/starbomb/README.md

 The footer contains social media links which will open in a new tab.

 ### About
-The about page features the same responsive navigation and footer of the index pade promoting familiarity of use.
+The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
 This pages layout is achieved utilising rows and colums.

 ### Music
-The about page features the same responsive navigation and footer of the index pade promoting familiarity of use.
+The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
 This pages layout is achieved utilising rows and columns and embedded videos.
 This page also contains additional links to music media sites which will open in a new tab.

 ### Events
-The about page features the same responsive navigation and footer of the index pade promoting familiarity of use.
+The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
 This pages layout is achieved utilising rows and columns.
 This page also contains a form for submitting a contact request.
 Unfortunatly while this form functions on the surface, the information submitted is not passed anywhere valuable as of this release.

 ### Merch
-The about page features the same responsive navigation and footer of the index pade promoting familiarity of use.
+The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
 This pages layout is achieved utilising rows and columns.
 Although this page currently functions on the surface for ordering of merchandise this does not have the back end to function available in this release.
 As stated below, this is a feature I hope to be able implement completely in the future.